davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.LL/index.md

 #### Optimizations

 - **Optimizing tail accesses:** As we know, the 1-argument `add()` method inserts a new item to the tail of the list.
 In practice, it is one of the most common operations on lists, so this has to be fast.
 In the current implementation, adding to the tail would be an $$O(n)$$ operation.
-Study the code and convince yourself this is true before moving on.
-In our effort to "make the common case fast," we shall attempt to reduce its complexity!

-    Modify your class so that it stores a reference to the tail node in the list, that is, a tail node in addition to the head node.
-When adding an item to the end of the list, you'd just have to link it up to the current tail node, and update the tail reference to refer to the new node you just added.
-There is no more need to traverse the list just to identify the tail node.
-This means the 1-argument $$add()$$ would now be an $$O(1)$$ operation!
-Don't forget to test that the tail is being updated properly on different scenarios.
-For instance, try adding to an empty list, a list with one element, a list with many elements, etc.

-    In addition to changes in the "add" methods, you must also ensure that the "remove" methods update the tail too...
+    Modify your class so that it additionally stores a reference to the tail node.
+When adding an item to the end of the list, you'd just have to link it after tail node, and update the tail reference to refer to the new node.
+You just need to make the changes inside `addFirst()` and `addAfter()`.
+Similarly, you must also ensure that the "remove" methods update the tail too.
+Make any changes you need to `removeFirst()` and `removeLast()`.

 - **Location Caching (Iterator):** When calling `sumUp()`, it's really annoying that for each item in the list we have to start all over at the head again to find it.
 To get the $$ith$$ node, you'd currently have to make $$i−1$$ hops!
 (When adding the item at index 99 to the total, we have to start at the front of the list again and find index 99 even though we were just at index 98 on the previous iteration of the loop!)
-One simple performance improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently-accessed position in the list.
+One improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently-accessed position in the list.

     Add **two** new fields to `SinglyLinkedList`: An integer to record the most recently accessed position (index) in the list, and a `Node` reference that points to the corresponding list node.
-Modify the code so that all calls to add, get, and remove update these fields.
-Those methods should take advantage of the new information when possible as well.
-For example, if we do a `get(107)` and the previous access to the list was at index 98, the list traversal should start at 98 and work its way to 107 rather than starting at 0.
-Think carefully about where to add this new code before you make any changes — if you put it in the right places it can be done without a lot of effort.
+Modify your `getNodeAt()` method to take advantage of the new information when possible.
+For example, if we do a `get(107)` and the previous access to the list was at index `98`, the list traversal should start at `98` and work its way to `107` rather than starting at `0`.

-    After you make this modification, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.
+    After you make this modification to `getNodeAt()`, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.

     ```
     > Adding 10000 elements: took 0 hops